geode-sdk/docs/docs/info/installcli.md

 # Installing Geode CLI

 Geode CLI is the command-line interface for working with Geode, intended mainly for developers.
 It comes with many important tools such as packaging mods into `.geode` files, creating spritesheets, creating bitmap fonts, etc..
-The CLI, if installed, will be automatically invoked by Geode CMake files, so you likely won't need to use it a lot manually; however, for Geode mod development, it is very much recommended to have it installed as you will have to manually create resources and `.geode` files otherwise.
+The CLI is required for compiling the Geode loader, and is extremely helpful for working with your own mods, as it automatically packages all the resources into a `.geode` file and installs it to GD.

 ## Downloading CLI

 ### Latest Release

 You can find the latest release of CLI on the [Release page on its repo](https://github.com/geode-sdk/cli).
-Do note that this release may be a little outdated; please [let us know](/docs/contributing) if it seems to be missing features, and we'll be sure to create a new release.

 ### Building from source

 You can build the CLI yourself using [Rust](https://doc.rust-lang.org/cargo/getting-started/installation.html).
 Clone the git repo using `git clone https://github.com/geode-sdk/cli` and then run `cargo build` to build it.
 If you encounter errors, [let us know through GitHub issues](https://github.com/geode-sdk/cli/issues).

-## Adding CLI to PATH
+## Adding CLI to PATH (on Windows)

 > :warning: Note: this section is for Windows.